melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-meta-events.md

 }
 ```

 The custom meta event is completely implemented.
 In order to read and write it we must assign a status byte to the event.
 You have to pick a value from the **[0x5F; 0x7E]** range which will be the status byte of your event type.
-You can get status bytes of standard meta events via [MetaEvent.GetStandardMetaEventStatusBytes](xref:Melanchall.DryWetMidi.Core.MetaEvent.GetStandardMetaEventStatusBytes).
 See code sample below to know how to read and write custom meta event:

 ```csharp
 // Define collection of custom meta event types along with